saecki/zig-grep/paper/paper.typ

 = Conclusion
 == Program
+Using Zig I was able to write a program that is only around 1-2 times slower than `ripgrep` @ripgrep when run on the test-suite, see @bench.

-Since the Zig compiler as of version `0.11.0` is not able to genrate debug symbols when a C library is linked, I was not able to profile the program more thoroughly.
+Since the Zig compiler as of version `0.11.0` is not able to generate debug symbols when a C library is linked, I could not profile the program more thoroughly.
 I would have liked to look at a `flamegraph` @flamegraph and more detailed timing information to optimize the application.

 The program also currently synchronizes output for entire files, even if the `--no-heading` option is enabled.
-It should be faster to only synchronize output for lines when that is the case.
-Especially when a large file might be blocking other threads from progressing to the next file, because it has filled its output buffer and prevents them from writing to `stdout`.
+It should be faster to only synchronize output for lines, especially when a large file might be blocking other threads from progressing to the next file, because it has filled its output buffer, has exclusive access to `stdout` and prevents them from flushing their output buffer.

-Apart from that learning Zig was an interesting journey, which definitely was a breath of fresh air for someone who mostly writes Rust code.
-I was able to write a program that is only 2 times as slow as `ripgrep` @ripgrep when run on test cases provided by the task @bench.

 == Zig
 While having several constructs that make it easier to write memory safe code than C, like optional types, `defer` statements, or a slice type with a length field, Zig is still an unsafe language regarding memory management.
 Compared to managed languages with garbage collectors or Rust that has hard rules in place to avoid double frees, data races, and to some degree memory leaks, a program written in Zig still places a burden on the programmer to avoid memory related bugs.